<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>2</dw:reply-count>

 <content type="html">I saw &lt;i&gt;The Hunger Games&lt;/i&gt; last night and thought it was...okay.
 In general I thought the beginning part was stronger, before they got to the games.
 After that there were a number of things that didn't seem to translate so well on screen.
 Sticking in my thoughts under the cut, both on the books and the movies.
-Spoilers for the movie, and possibly for all three books. &lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/215999.html#cutid1"&gt;I did enjoy them all.&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=215999" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+Spoilers for the movie, and possibly for all three books. &lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/215999.html#cutid1"&gt;I did enjoy them all.&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=215999" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>